Tushar-Siddik/Tushar-Siddik/README.md

 - 👋 Hi, I’m @Tushar-Siddik
-- 👀 I’m interested in Web-developing and Coding
+- 👀 I’m interested in Data Science with Python
-- 🌱 I’m currently learning Python and Javascript framework
+- 🌱 I’m currently practicing Python
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...